Steven Sund: Resignation

 That afternoon, Sund submitted a letter of resignation stating his intention to remain in the post until January 16.
-The following day, January 8, Sund's command ended; Yogananda Pittman was sworn in as acting U.S. Capitol Police Chief, the first female and first African American to hold the post.
+The following day, January 8, Sund's command ended.

 Aftermath

 On February 1, 2021, Sund sent a letter to Speaker Pelosi detailing the events leading up to and including January 6.
-Sund provided a timeline for the aid he sought from local law enforcement agencies and National Guard units, and an accounting of the meetings he had after the perimeter had been breached while he sought assistance.
+Sund provided a timeline for the aid he sought from local law enforcement agencies and D.C.
+National Guard units, and an accounting of the meetings he had after the perimeter had been breached while he sought assistance.
 Toward the end of the letter, Sund acknowledged a breakdown in some systems, which he argued could nonetheless be rectified through provision of resources, training, updates to policy, and accountability.
 He did not specify which systems failed but pointed to the lack of intelligence, noting officials did not predict an armed assault on the Capitol.

-On February 23, Sund testified before Senate committees about the storming.
+On February 23, Sund testified before Senate committees about the Capitol riot.
 Sund later stated he regretted his resignation.

-On March 3, 2021, Major General William J. Walker, the commanding officer of the District of Columbia National Guard testified in a U.S. Senate hearing.
+On March 3, 2021, Major General William J. Walker, commanding officer of the D.C.
+National Guard testified at a U.S. Senate hearing.
 His testimony supported Sund's account of events.
 Walker testified that he spoke with Sund at 1:49 p.m.
 Walker said, "It was an urgent plea" from Sund, "and his voice was cracking, and he was serious, he needed help right then and there, every available Guardsman."
 Within minutes of the call, the Capitol was breached.

-Sund maintained that the U.S. Capitol Police "did not fail".
-He said Capitol Police officers had acted bravely and that, "outnumbered and against tremendous odds", they had maintained the safety of members of Congress.
+Sund maintained that the U.S. Capitol Police "did not fail", that its officers had acted bravely and that, "outnumbered and against tremendous odds", they had maintained the safety of members of Congress.

 Sund has written a book, Courage Under Fire: Under Siege and Outnumbered 58 to 1 on January 6 (ISBN 9798200983520), published in January 2023 by Blackstone Publishing.
-It became an “Amazon triple bestseller” in the first week of publication.
-In the book, Sund highlights failures by several intelligence agencies to heed various warnings of the Jan.
-6 attack.
+It became an "Amazon triple bestseller" in the first week of publication.
+In the book, Sund highlights failures by several intelligence agencies to heed various warnings of the January 6 attack.

+In September 2023, Sund testified before the United States House Administration Subcommittee on Oversight.
+He argued that intelligence officials were responsible for the Capitol attack, and that they had neglected to properly share warnings about the potential of the event becoming violent.
+Republican members of the subcommittee indicated they felt Sund received disproportionate blame for the attack on the Capitol from political figures including Pelosi.

+In December 2024, the Subcommittee on Oversight of the 118th Congress released an interim report addressing the security failures of January 6, 2021.
+The bipartisan report concluded that former Capitol Police Chief Steven Sund had “unfairly shouldered the bulk of the blame for the security failures of that day.”
+It emphasized that Sund’s reputation had been unjustly maligned in the immediate aftermath but was “restored” through the subcommittee’s investigation, which uncovered systemic failures and miscommunications across agencies, including the Pentagon and the D.C.
+National Guard.